Long Road inc. Spur Lane

 (Pic.
 Derek Bales).

-L-R;- Cpl G.McRoberts, Cpl D.Green, Cpl.P, Devlin.
+L-R;- Cpl G.McRobert, Cpl D.Green, Cpl.P, Devlin.
 Off duty Carl King.
 On guard Cpl.
-Grahame Mc.Roberts.
+Grahame Mc.Robert.

 'On Parade' 1949.
 Taken at the main entrance, looking into the camp, from Long Road.